facebook/react-native/packages/rn-tester-e2e/README-describedAllFoldersAndFiles.md

 # root files 📄
 ## e2e-config.js
-Android and iOS physical device configuration, process.env.E2E_device global variable is defined there - it can be used across the whole rn-tester-e2e directory
+Android and iOS emulator/physical device configuration, process.env.E2E_device global variable is defined there - it can be used across the whole rn-tester-e2e directory

 ## jest.config.js
 Global jest config setup - such as timeout, test runner path